 Well, there are also tonnes of Sicilian foods that you absolutely have to try on your Sicilian adventure, and so I’ve put together a list of 22 Sicilian foods that you can’t miss on a trip to the underrated Italian island.

 1. Arancine (or arancini)

-It wouldn’t feel right to begin this list with anything other than perhaps Sicily’s most iconic food – arancine (or arancini in Catania).
+It wouldn’t feel right to begin this list with anything other than perhaps Sicily’s most iconic food – arancine (or arancini in Catania – the spelling is a huge point of contention between the two cities!).
 Arancine are balls of creamy risotto, deep fried in breadcrumbs and filled with whatever your heart desires.
-Popular fillings include ragu, spinach and mozzarella, prosciutto and mozzarella, pistachio cream, butter and speck.
+Popular fillings include meat ragu, spinach and mozzarella, prosciutto and mozzarella, pistachio cream, butter and speck.